deepakbhagatiitr/RasaNutriBot/readme.md

-Here's a well-structured and **professional README** for your **Rasa NutriBot** project.
-It includes a clear introduction, installation steps, usage instructions, and notes for better readability.

----

 # Rasa NutriBot

 Rasa NutriBot is an AI-powered nutrition assistant that helps users with dietary recommendations, calorie tracking, and nutrition-related queries.
 The project consists of three main components: